Russ Brown (actor): Film and television

-Brown made his screen debut in a short film with RKO Pictures, Russ Brown in 'the Palooka Flying School (1930).
+Brown made his screen debut in a short film for Radio Pictures, Russ Brown in "The Palooka Flying School" (1930).
 One of the early films to experiment with sound, it was deemed a "novelty chatter routine that's too smart for the average picture audience."
-This was followed by performances in the Broadway Brevities short film Footlights in December 1931, and the 1933 Vitaphone Varieties comic short film Pie a la mode which features a baking contest that devolves into a pie throwing fight.
+This was followed by performances in the Broadway Brevities short film Footlights in December 1931, and the 1933 Vitaphone Varieties comic short film Pie a la Mode which features a baking contest that devolves into a pie-throwing fight.

-Brown's first appearance in the United Artists feature length film was as Joe in the 1934 Sidney Lanfield musical film Moulin Rouge.
+Brown's first appearance in a feature film was as Joe in the 1934 Sidney Lanfield musical Moulin Rouge.
 This was followed by supporting roles in the feature films Let's Talk It Over (1934), The Love Captive (1934), and Sweet Surrender (1935); all for Universal Pictures.

-After this he appeared in several more short films, Carnival Time (1936, Universal Pictures), Boy, Oh Boy (1936, Mack Sennett Inc.), Strike!
-You're Out (1936, Skibo Productions), Off the Horses (1937, 20th Century Fox), and Air Parade (1938, Skibo Productions).
+Russ Brown returned to New York, where he was signed by Educational Pictures, a short-subject studio.
+There he appeared with one of Educational's star comedians, Bert Lahr, in three shorts, and the singing team of Niela Goodelle and Lee Sullivan in a fourth.

-In 1940 Brown returned briefly to making feature films with the RKO Radio Pictures feature Millionaire Playboy.
+In 1940 Brown went back to Hollywood for the Joe Penner feature Millionaire Playboy.
 He did not appear in any more films for nearly two decades; until 1958 when made the two musical films he is best known for: Benny Van Buren in Damn Yankees and Captain Brackett in South Pacific.
 This was followed by significant supporting roles in two films in 1959: Uncle Otis in It Happened to Jane and George Lemon in the seminal film Anatomy of a Murder.
 His final film role was as Dr. Heller in The Cardinal (1963).

+Television

-In 1951 Brown made his television debut on the anthology series Pulitzer Prize Playhouse in the episode "Portrait of a President"; a tele-play about Andrew Jackson's presidential election based on the Pulitzer Prize winning biography by Marquis James.
+In 1951 Russ Brown made his television debut on the anthology series Pulitzer Prize Playhouse in the episode "Portrait of a President"; a tele-play about Andrew Jackson's presidential election based on the Pulitzer Prize winning biography by Marquis James.
 From 1960-1962 he portrayed the recurring character of Thomas Jones on the legal drama The Law and Mr. Jones.
 In 1963 he appeared on The Dick Powell Theatre opposite Lee Marvin in the tele-play "The Loosers".